rstudio/keras3/man-src/k_flip/3-rendered.md

 @param x Input tensor.
 @param axis Axis or axes along which to flip the tensor.
 The default,
-    `axis=None`, will flip over all of the axes of the input tensor.
+    `axis = NULL`, will flip over all of the axes of the input tensor.

 @export
 @family ops